 4.03 The student must present in his/her petition extraordinary situations that resulted in poor performance due to extenuating circumstances.
 (Extenuating circumstances might include but are not limited to a serious illness or medical emergency, severe financial distress, significant work conflicts, or a specific personal crisis.)

-4.04 The University's decision of an academic reprieve petition is final.
-Any resubmission of an academic reprieve petition that has been denied by the University will not be considered.

-4.05 If the University approves the student's academic reprieve petition, all grades and hours during the enrollment period will be excluded from the student's retention/graduation GPA and will remain on the student's transcript with a notation that academic reprieve was granted by the University.
+4.04 If the University approves the student's academic reprieve petition, all grades and hours during the enrollment period will be excluded from the student's retention/graduation GPA and will remain on the student's transcript with a notation that academic reprieve was granted by the University.

-4.06 According to OSRHE Policy Statement on Grading (Section II.B.2), if the reprieved enrollment period includes course work with a passing grade, the coursework may be used to demonstrate that the student mastered the content of a course.
+4.05 According to OSRHE Policy on Grading, if the reprieved enrollment period includes course work with a passing grade, the coursework may be used to demonstrate that the student mastered the content of a course.
 Therefore, the student does not have to repeat the same course but the course may not be used to fulfill the total number of credits required for the degree.

-4.07 A student may not receive more than one academic reprieve during his/her academic career.
-Once an academic reprieve is granted it cannot later be canceled by the University and another semester of reprieve granted.

-4.08 A student may receive only one academic forgiveness option (reprieve or renewal) during his/her academic career.
+4.06 A student may receive only one academic forgiveness option (reprieve or renewal) during his/her academic career.